aya-prover/aya-prover-docs/src/guide/haskeller-tutorial.md

 ```

 Aya supports a painless version of the section syntax, where the top-level does
 not need parentheses.
-See the following REPL output.
+See the following REPL output (the underscored names
+are internally generated variable names.
+If you have an idea on how to make them
+better, open an issue and let's discuss!).

 ```
 > 1 <+>